yash-amd/shark-ai/sharkfuser/README.md

 Fusili records execution flow through the logging interface.
 This is disabled by default but can be enabled for debugging.

-To configure logging using environment variables:
+To configure logging behavior using environment variables:

 |   Set output stream \ Enable logging           | `FUSILI_LOG_INFO` = 0 | `FUSILI_LOG_INFO` = 1
 | ---------------------------------------------- | ----------------------| ----------------------